* World oil demand to grow by 1.62 million bpd in 2018 -OPEC

-* Expects new supply to outpace demand-growth in 2018
+* But OPEC expects new supply to outpace demand-growth in 2018

-Looming over markets has been a relentless climb in U.S. crude output <C-OUT-T-EIA>, which hit another record last week by rising to 10.38 million bpd, up by more than 23 percent since mid-2016.
-Commercial crude inventories <C-STK-T-EIA> were up by 5 million barrels, at 430.93 million barrels.
+But looming over markets has been a relentless climb in U.S. crude output <C-OUT-T-EIA>, which hit another record last week by rising to 10.38 million bpd, up by more than 23 percent since mid-2016.
+Commercial crude inventories <C-STK-T-EIA were up by 5 million barrels, at 430.93 million barrels.

-U.S. crude production, which has already overtaken that of top exporter Saudi Arabia, is expected to rise above 11 million bpd later this year, taking the top spot from Russia, according to the IEA.
+U.S. crude production, which has already overtaken that of top exporter Saudi Arabia, is expected to rise above 11 million bpd later this year, taking the top spot from Russia, according to the International Energy Agency.

-The OPEC cuts combined with rising U.S. output mean OPEC is losing market share.
+These cuts and rising U.S. output mean that OPEC is losing market share.

 "In 2018, demand for OPEC crude is forecast at 32.6 million bpd, down by 0.2 million bpd from the previous assessment and 0.2 million bpd lower than a year earlier," OPEC said.

-(Reporting by Henning Gloystein; Editing by Vyas Mohan and Mark Pottter)
+(Reporting by Henning Gloystein Editing by Joseph Radford)